Benefits

 Summer Research Internship

-Penn State McNair provides an intensive eight-week summer research internship (May – July) at the University Park campus that is more rigorous than is typically available to undergraduates in a classroom setting which is definite in its start and end dates, contains appropriate benchmarks for completion of various components, and is conducted under the guidance of an appropriate faculty member with experience in the relevant discipline.
+Penn State McNair provides an intensive eight-week summer research internship (May – July) at the University Park campus that is more rigorous than is typically available to undergraduates in a classroom setting.
+The internship is definite in its start and end dates, contains appropriate benchmarks for completion of various components, and is conducted under the guidance of an appropriate faculty member with experience in the relevant discipline.

 Internship requirements include: